anr-ru/base.platform.parent/README.md

 Very often when you are just starting a new Java/Spring project you may feel a lack of some tools/libraries/functions or just ready solutions that improve your speed of writing the code.
-Probably, you always write over and over again the same convenient approaches in many projects again like comparisons of two possible null values, conversions of a string to the decimal value, transaction settings or even a framework that works in the EJB environment with a full support of distributed transactions.
+Probably, you always write over and over again the same convenient functions and approaches in many projects like comparisons of two possible null values, conversions of a string to the decimal value, transaction settings, a framework that works in the EJB environment with a full support of distributed transactions or a ready solution for implementing REST services.

 You do not need to start it from scratch anymore - just plug them in.

 **Base.Platform** is a tool for a fast creation of Enterprise-ready applications: from basic utilities for simple operations to robust EJB environments with a ready-to-market framework for RESTful web services.
+It is based on huge experience in development of applications for several decades and also contain a full-fledged set of required libraries.

 ### Base.Platform Parent